 Some toponyms of the municipality, a legend, and even its own name, recall the passage of the Cid Campeador through the municipality.
 The first reference to the locality is found in a document of donation of 1204 from Pedro II of Aragon to Gascon de Castellot.
 In 1212 it was already mentioned within the limits of the Bailiwick of Cantavieja and in 1242 it was granted a town charter by the Order of the Temple.
-In 1317, when this and the other towns were dissolved, they became dependent on the Hospitaller Order of San Juan.
+In 1317, when this and the other towns were dissolved, they became dependent on the Hospitaller Order of St. John.

 In the sixteenth and seventeenth centuries, the noble families, enriched by the wool trade, built numerous palaces and manor houses in Renaissance style.
 This is the period of greatest splendor for the locality and thanks to which we find such emblematic buildings as the Aliaga House.